Vector NTI Suite/Vector NTI Express

 Yes.
 Any molecule in your Database can be transferred between PC/Mac versions and/or static/dynamic versions of Vector NTI.
 Place the files into a subset (sub-base for Macs) in your Explorer Database.
-Archive the subset by clicking once on the subset then opening the Table dropdown menu and going to Export>Subset into archive.
-This archive can then be placed into the Explorer Database of a separate copy of Vector NTI by dragging.
+Archive the subset by clicking once on the subset then opening the Table dropdown menu and going to Export -> Subset into archive.
+This archive can then be placed into the Explorer Database of a separate copy of Vector NTI by copying it over.

 How do I import oligonucleotides into my database?

 Detailed instructions on how to import oligonucleotides into your Oligo Database

 How do I export oligonucleotides from my database?

 Detailed instructions on how to export oligonucleotides from your Oligo Database

 How do I perform sequence searches of the Vector NTI database?